RDIM Introduction

 Good data management and sharing your data can help maximise the efficiency and integrity of your research, and increase your visibility and impact as a researcher.

-More and more funders, publishers and institutions are mandating data storing and sharing, so developing your skills in Research Data Management is essential.
-Find out more on the seven benefits of data storing and sharing.
+More and more funders, publishers and institutions are mandating data management and sharing, so developing your skills in Research Data Management is essential.
+Find out more on the seven benefits of data management and sharing.

 The Research (Data and Information) Asset Lifecycle has three defined phases - Pre Project, During Project and Post Project - and within these phases seven steps can be clearly articulated.